Memorandum of Understanding Template, Free Download 2026

 Binding vs. Non-Binding Provisions

 Explicitly state which provisions of the MOU are intended to be legally binding and which are non-binding.
 Typically, confidentiality, exclusivity, and governing law clauses are binding even in an otherwise non-binding MOU.
-Courts may enforce an MOU as a contract if it contains all essential elements of a binding agreement, so clarity about intent is critical.
+Courts may enforce an MOU as a contract if it contains all essential elements of a binding agreement under Restatement (Second) of Contracts standards, so clarity about intent is critical.

 Confidentiality and Exclusivity